eychen2/MovieTheaterSeating/README.md

 ## Language
 C++
 ## Assumptions
-We assume that the inputs will be correctly formatted in the form R#### NumberOfTickets
+We assume that the inputs will be correctly formatted in the form R#### NumberOfTickets.

+If all the seats are filled, we just ignore any reservations afterwards.
 ## Defining Customer Satisfaction
 We prioritize the reservations in order and we will not assign seats for reservations if there are not enough available seats for the entire party.